aquasecurity/starboard/README.md

 ## Starboard CLI

-Starbord CLI is a single executable binary which can be used to find risks, such as vulnerabilities or insecure Pod specs, in Kubernetes workloads.
+Starboard CLI is a single executable binary which can be used to find risks, such as vulnerabilities or insecure Pod specs, in Kubernetes workloads.
 By default, the risk assessment reports are stored as [custom security resources][starboard-crds].